 Recently I’ve been asking my teammates to exercise certain rights I believe all design collaborators on projects should have.
 So far, the rights have been listed as occasions arise, but I’m starting to want to keep a list, because I don’t want to forget them, but also because they feel sacred and I would like to see them worded precisely and laid out systematically as a Design Collaborator’s Bill of Rights.
-I will be updating this list, and once it stabilizes I might letterpress it as a physical scroll.
+I will be updating this list, and once it stabilizes I might letterpress it as a physical piece.

 - The right to clarity: every team member can request a detailed explanation for any aspect of the project, until it is completely understood.